School Vision and Philosophy

 In 2014 we also implemented the RULER approach.
 RULER is a social emotional learning approach developed by the Yale Center for Emotional Intelligence.
 RULER is an acronym that refers to how we can be aware of our emotions and make efforts to work towards feeling how we want to feel.
 The RULER approach helps us learn skills to Recognize, Understand, Label, Express, and Regulate our emotions.

 Parents/guardians are always welcome to share concerns about your students and the best place to start is with your classroom teacher.
 You can email your teacher to start a conversation about any concerns you have about your student.
-You can also request a SIT meeting as a formal first step to see if your child needs more support.
-We're continually improving our systems to support our students and Principle Goldberg is always happy to speak with parents/guardians about this topic – please don’t hesitate to contact her with questions.
+You can also request an SST meeting as a formal first step to see if your child needs more support.
+We're continually improving our systems to support our students, and Principal Zoe Facilla is always happy to speak with parents/guardians about this topic – please don’t hesitate to contact her with questions.

 The MTSS approach is a Seattle Public Schools focus throughout the district and addresses both academic and social-emotional needs of students.
 There are three “Tiers” of support.